jonathanlurie/thepostio-content/articles/sci-dev-math-building-blocks/index.md

 ---
-title: "Scientific Developer: My Tools and Habits"
+title: "Scientific Developer: what math do you need?"
 date: 2020-10-06
-excerpt: Here is how I work, the tools I like to use and how I approach a situation as a scientific developer.
+excerpt: A list of fundamentals and mathematics building blocks.
+And it's gonna be fine.
 cover: bird.jpg
 tags:
   - scientific developer
-  - tools
+  - math
-  - habits
+  - building-blocks
 ---

 *You can read the previous article of this series __"What's a Scientific Developer?"__ [here](/jonathanlurie/scientific-developer).*